kunwithgithub/Operating_System_Sychronization/REPORT.md

 When finish reading, need to use `mprotect()` with *PROT_NONE* to take back the read permission.

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 5. **tps_write()**
 First iterate TPSs queue to find the TPS to write to.
 If found, we use `mprotect()` to give the calling thread write permission of TPS by using *PROT_Write*,
-If detected that current thread's TPS points to a page whose reference count is greater than 1, we need to decrement that page's reference count, disconnect from it, and create a new page struct for current thread's TPS to hold the information stored in *buffer*.
-After finish, *mprotect()* with *PROT_NONE* to take back the permission.
-Return -1 when encountering issues, such as out-of-bound and one of the TPS we need not exists,etc.
+If detected that current thread's TPS points to a page whose reference count is
-*enter_critical_section()* and *exit_critical_section()* is used for *mutual exclusion*.
+greater than 1, that is, if the current thread is sharing a page with another
+thread, we need to create a new memory page and copy the content from the
+original memory page.
+Then we decrement the reference counter since page not
+sharing with another thread anymore.

+After finish, use *mprotect()* with *PROT_NONE* to take back the permission.
+Return -1 when encountering
+issues, such as out-of-bound and one of the TPS we need not exists,etc.

 6. **tps_clone()**: for phase 2, we bascially create a new TPS struct with its own private memory page and writes data into it from the thread that we need to clone using *memcpy()*.
 For phase 3,